 - You can get through it in a week in the classroom

 - There are lots of different ways to study if the classroom isn’t your thing

 - It’s tailorable, so you can use it on any project even if the company you work for doesn’t have a project management methodology.
 You don’t need a PMO to be able to put it to use.

 Note: PRINCE2 is not a good choice if you are aiming to work in a predominantly

 I would say, though that it is not enough to teach you how to be a brilliant project manager because it does not spend a lot of time on skills.

 For me, the ability to engage stakeholders, work as a team, resolve conflict, solve problems, and so on are key factors in being able to do the job.
-PRINCE2 will teach you the processes, themes, principles, and steps of getting a project done.
+PRINCE2 will teach you the processes, practices (these used to be called themes in editions prior to PRINCE2 7), principles, and steps of getting a project done.